Maroon Bells Amphitheater Wedding: Your Complete Guide to Saying “I Do” in Aspen’s Breathtaking Venue

 Can we have more than 50 guests at the amphitheater?

-No. The maximum capacity is 50 people total.
-This includes you, your partner, all guests, and vendors present during the ceremony.
+No. The maximum capacity is 50 people total, including you, your partner, all guests, and vendors present during the ceremony.
 The Forest Service enforces this limit strictly.
-If you have a larger guest list, you’ll need to choose a different venue.
+If your guest list is larger, you’ll need to select a different venue.

 Is a reception allowed at the amphitheater?

-No. Receptions are not permitted at the Maroon Bells Amphitheater.
-You cannot bring tables, chairs beyond what’s there, catering, or other reception elements.
-The amphitheater is for ceremonies only.
-You must plan a separate reception location nearby.
+No. The Maroon Bells Amphitheater is for ceremonies only.
+You cannot bring tables, chairs beyond what’s already there, catering, or other reception elements.
+Plan a separate reception location nearby to continue your celebration.

-The road typically closes in early November and reopens in mid May or later.
-Exact dates depend on snowfall and conditions.
-Even when open, the road may have restricted hours where only shuttles are allowed.
-Check current access rules through the White River National Forest or Recreation.gov as your date approaches.
+The road typically closes in early November and reopens in mid-May or later, depending on snowfall and conditions.
+Even when it’s open, vehicle access may be restricted, with shuttles required for most visitors.
+Check current rules through the White River National Forest or Recreation.gov as your wedding date approaches.

 Can we bring our dog to the ceremony?